grantliunz/studyshare/README.md

    ```

    Update the URLs accordingly if your backend server is running on a different port or host.
-   Get the `<value>` obtained from the submitted env files or get in contact with one of our Team Members from our emails given below.
+   Get the `<value>` of each .env variable from the submitted .env files or get in contact with one of our Team Members from our emails given below.

 #### Running the Frontend

-To start the frontend development server, run the following command:
+To start the frontend development server, run the following command in the frontend directory:

 ```bash
 npm run dev